 Diet

 Incorporating a migraine diet was the “missing piece” vestibular migraine treatment for me.
-THis is also a great vestibular migraine treatment at home.
+This is also a great vestibular migraine treatment at home.
 When I started the Heal Your Headache diet, I was about 6 months into using medications and supplements.
 Although I had noticed a decrease in the severity of vestibular symptoms, the daily dizziness persisted.

 I was skeptical of the diet, especially since there wasn’t a lot of information at the time on how it could help someone with vestibular migraine.
 Now after all these years, I believe people with VM tend to see the most success with testing food triggers.